A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization

 \section{Abstract}

-We present a new strongly polynomial algorithm for generalized flow maximization.
-The first strongly polynomial algorithm for this problem was given in \cite{laci}; our new algorithm is much simpler, and much faster.
-The complexity bound $O((m+n\log n)mn\log (n^2/m))$ improves on the previous estimate in \cite{laci} by almost a factor $O(n^2)$.
-Even for small numerical parameter values, our algorithm is essentially as fast as the best weakly polynomial algorithms.
-The key new technical idea is relaxing primal feasibility conditions.
-This allows us to work almost exclusively with integral flows, in contrast to all previous algorithms for the problem. \lnote{combinatorial could be removed indeed, because interior points maintain feasible throughout.
-I now changed it to key new technical idea, but you can revert.
-We should say ``integral flows'' instead of ``integral primal solutions'', because the relabeled flow is not quite the solution.
-The abstract in my previous paper did mention arc contractions, but I'm not sure we should also highlight it here, as it is not ``novelty''.}
+We present a new strongly polynomial algorithm for generalized flow maximization that is significantly simpler and faster than the previous strongly polynomial algorithm \cite{laci}.
+For the uncapacitated problem formulation, the complexity bound $O(mn(m+n\log n)\log (n^2/m))$ improves on the previous estimate by almost a factor $O(n^2)$.
+Even for small numerical parameter values, our running time bound is comparable to the best weakly polynomial algorithms.
+The key new technical idea is relaxing the primal feasibility conditions.
+This allows us to work almost exclusively with integral flows, in contrast to all previous algorithms for the problem.